youranli001/plane-wave-fit/paper.md

 This approach achieves substantial speedup by collapsing the time dimension via FFT: instead of fitting 360 directions to 3D spatiotemporal data $(n_t \times n_x \times n_y)$ , we fit 360 directions to 2D spatial data $(n_x \times n_y)$ plus 2 time-domain fits for disambiguation.
 The method requires evenly-spaced time samples but handles irregular spatial sampling.

 The following example demonstrates the frequency-domain method applied to MITgcm LLC4320 model output at 155°E, 45°S in the Tasman Sea, a region of energetic internal tides radiating northwest from the Macquarie Ridge.
-The SSHA data (hourly output spanning 40 days, May 29 - July 8, 2012) have been preprocessed with a 24-hour temporal high-pass filter to remove mesoscale eddies and a 500 km spatial high-pass filter to remove barotropic tides.
+The SSHA data (hourly output spanning 40 days, May 29 - July 8, 2012) have been preprocessed with a 24-hour temporal high-pass filter and a 500 km spatial high-pass filter.
 The example dataset is included in the repository.

 ![Frequency-domain plane wave fit applied to MITgcm LLC4320 SSHA data in the Tasman Sea.
 Top left: Preprocessed SSHA snapshot at 155°E, 45°S on June 2, 2012.
 Remaining panels: polar plots showing fitted amplitude (mm) versus propagation direction for the three most energetic wave components; arrows indicate the selected propagation direction.
 Note the symmetric two-lobe patterns characteristic of frequency-domain directional scans.](figures/figure2.png){#fig:example_frequency_domain}

 **Example: LLC4320 model output**